gutsh/my-deno-land/README.md

 ### Note about running script

-Most of the time you will run scripts from the root project folder, so be aware that there is a need to be explicit in the folders most of the time.
+Most of the time you will run scripts from the repo folder, so be aware that there is a need to be explicit in the folders most of the time.

 For example, when generating new server: